We’re a one-stop-shop for cultural planning, capital projects & visitor experience design

 Expert connectors

-True to our name, we bring people together — partners, stakeholders, communities, creatives and producers.
+True to our name, we bring people together — partners, funders, stakeholders, organisational teams, communities and creatives.

-Stitchbird is led by Lily Frederikse and Matthew Taylor, partners in life and work who bring together expertise in spatial and experience design, cultural sector planning, media production and storytelling.
-Inspired by the New Zealand native stitchbird, or hihi, the name reflects their approach to stitching together the right teams, strategies and stories for each project — and ultimately bringing communities together.
+Stitchbird is led by Lily Frederikse and Matthew Taylor, who bring together expertise in cultural strategy and planning, spatial and experience design, civic and community development, and media production.
+Inspired by the New Zealand native stitchbird, or hihi, the name reflects our approach to stitching together the right teams, strategies, and perspectives for each project—ensuring every complex vision is safely nested within a sustainable model that delivers value.

 New and redeveloped museums